 Oregon's Joint Liability Rule

 Oregon also has special rules governing joint liability in medical malpractice cases when more than one defendant is found to have committed medical negligence.
-In these cases, each defendant is responsible for paying only the percentage of the total damages award that corresponds to the percentage of fault assigned to that defendant.
-However, if a defendant is unable to pay his or her share within one year, that share is split up among the remaining defendants.
+In these cases, each defendant is responsible for paying only a portion of the total damages award that corresponds to the percentage of his or her fault.
+However, if a defendant is unable to pay his or her share within one year, responsibility for that share is split up among the remaining defendants.

 However, suppose that within one year, one of the doctors goes bankrupt and is unable to pay his share of the damages.
-The 20 percent assigned to the now-bankrupt doctor would be assigned instead to the remaining doctor and the hospital to pay.
+The 20 percent originally assigned to the now-bankrupt doctor would be assigned instead to the remaining doctor and the hospital to pay (each would probably assume an equal 10 percent share).